A guide to some of the special events, features, guest appearances and more at the slew of trade shows in Las Vegas next week.

 Marie Claire Shoes First is in the LVCC South Hall, Level 1 entrance, Booth 81301, daily. — M.M.

-ON THE AGENDA Back for a second season in Las Vegas, Agenda, part of the Modern Assembly collective of shows with Liberty, Capsule, AccessoriesTheShow, MRket and Stitch, is diversifying its streetwear bent by bringing its WMNS section to Las Vegas.
+Back for a second season in Las Vegas, Agenda, part of the Modern Assembly collective of shows with Liberty, Capsule, AccessoriesTheShow, MRket and Stitch, is diversifying its streetwear bent by bringing its WMNS section to Las Vegas.
 The ten women’s brands include LoveMade and Hellz Bellz, and there’s also a contemporary surf section with brands such as Captain Fin Co., Wellen Surf and Mowgli Surf.

 (A stand-alone women’s show is also planned for New York.)